ovh/docs/pages/account_and_service_management/account_information/security-specification-pci/guide.en-gb.md

 #### 8.4 HDS option

 The HDS option can be activated on the service.<br>
-The subscription to the Business support level is mandatory, at least to maintain necessary requirements.
+The subscription to the [Business support level](https://www.ovhcloud.com/en/support-levels/business/)is mandatory, at least to maintain necessary requirements.

 ### 9. Reversibility